 Quality is important to consider when planning a donation.
 It is important that the product be of high quality, and that steps be taken to ensure that quality is maintained.
 There should be no double standard in quality.
-If the quality of an item is unacceptable in the Company's country, it is also unacceptable as a donation outside the donor country.
+If the quality of an item is unacceptable in the Donor's country, it is also unacceptable as a donation outside the donor country.
 It is also important that the donation not exceed the amount needed by the Distributing Partner, which could create an additional burden for them in terms of storage and disposal.

-- 8.1.1 The quality of the product must be of the foremost priority.
-All donated products should be obtained from a quality ensured source and meet all quality standards in both the Company and Distributing Partner countries. - 8.1.2 In order to demonstrate product quality, appropriate documentation should accompany each shipment.
-Supporting quality documents may include a Certificate of Compliance, Manufacturing, or Analysis. - 8.1.3 An adverse event reporting procedure should be documented and roles and responsibilities clearly understood.
+8.1.1 The quality of the product must be of the foremost priority.
+All donated products should be obtained from a quality-ensured source and meet all quality standards in both the Company and Distributing Partner countries.